-The menu is quintessentially Italian-American, with good pasta dishes, loads of Alfredo’s varieties and delicious veal parm.
+The menu is quintessentially Italian-American, with good pasta dishes, Chicken Alfredo, and loads of Alfredo’s varieties and delicious veal parm.
 At lunch, try a selection of the wider dinner menu, which include classics such as spaghetti meatballs, manicotti, egglant parmigiana and sandwiches.

 1899: Dante and Luigi’s Corona di Ferro

 Established in 1899, the Corona di Ferro restaurant is another Philadelphia institution.
 Legend says that Italian immigrants of the early 20th century would go around with a scrap of paper with the restaurant’s name pinned on their lapel.
 Many of them would find a job there, and live in the rooms just above its kitchens.
 Today, Corona di Ferro offers a more traditionally Italian menu, with risotti and a large variety of pasta shapes available.
 Ossobuco with risotto alla Milanese, saltimbocca alla Romana, livers and lasagne al forno are some of the other delicacies proposed in the restaurant.
 Of course, the ubiquitous Alfredo sauce is there and so are typically Italian-American concoctions such as chicken with pasta, but the overall feel is of an Italian-American restaurant with a bit more of an Italian accent.